 Global Brands: What it takes to be a global competitor?

 The world, it is rightly claimed, has now become a 'global village.'
-People and countries have come closer to one another through phenomenal advancement in telecommunications.
+People and countries have come closer to one another through phenomenal advancement in telecommunication.
 From telegraph to telephone, from telephone to fax machine, from fax machine to web-based email, from email to cellular phone and satellite telephony, the nations accelerated communication from one part of the globe to the other as fast, as convenient and as cheap as technology could permit.
-A world-wide network of airlines has made travelling cheaper, easier and comfortable from one corner of the earth to the other.
-The cross-border and cross-cultural movement of people, investment, corporations, goods and services have transferred technology and technicians from the developed nations to the developing nations around the world.

 The national companies are becoming multi-national companies in the spread of their goods and services.
-The cost escalation has practically forced the companies to look beyond their boundaries for new locations to establish manufacturing facilities and expand their consumer base.
+The cost escalation has practically forced the companies to look beyond their geographical boundaries for new locations to establish manufacturing and/or marketing facilities and expand their consumer base.
 With intense competition among the multi-national companies, there is growing awareness of the need for product research and development, product innovation, quality improvement, marketing innovation and customer relationship management.

 To have a competitive edge, a corporation has to be innovative in every sphere of its operations be it product development, manufacturing, logistics, marketing, or customer service.
-Only the dynamic, vibrant, and consumer-oriented corporations alive to the changing operating environment and consumer needs across the globe are destined to survive and progress in the new 'corporate jungle.'
+Only the dynamic, vibrant, and consumer-oriented corporations, alive to the changing operating environment and consumer needs across the globe, are destined to survive and progress in the new 'corporate jungle.'

 The world is changing and so is the consumer market.
 The question that every corporate management needs to ask is: Are we changing, too?